Docker Agent

 Without extra args, the sandbox runs:

-run --yolo, include them yourself:
+run --yolo yourself:

 $ sbx run docker-agent -- run --yolo agent.yml